intel-analytics/ipex-llm/docs/mddocs/Quickstart/npu_quickstart.md

-llm# Install IPEX-LLM on Windows with Intel NPU
+# Install IPEX-LLM on Windows with Intel NPU

 IPEX-LLM provides NPU support for LLM acceleration on Intel Core™ Ultra Processers (Series 2), and offers both Python and C++ API.
 This guide demonstrates: